Girl missing from UP: SC unhappy over probe, says investigation report be shared with Delhi Police | Law-Order

 The mother, who works as a domestic help in Delhi, has claimed in her petition that her daughter is believed to have been kidnapped from Gorakhpur by a man when her family members had gone there to attend a marriage ceremony.
 An FIR was registered in the case at Gorakhpur.

-The council said the police are given two more weeks as the case involves an investigation in Uttar Pradesh and Delhi and they have also received information that the girl might be in West Bengal.
+The counsel said the police be given two more weeks as the case involves investigation in Uttar Pradesh and Delhi and they have also received information that the girl might be in West Bengal.

-"The time factor is equally important.
+“The time factor is equally important.
 We may transfer it to the CBI if you are unable to do it.
-The incident is in July.
+The incident is of July.
 We have entered in September.
-If you have the details, why you will take time," the bench asked.
+If you have the details, why you will take time,” the bench asked during the hearing.

 The top court said the police will have to investigate the matter and find out the details.